Kris Kelderman

-Kris Kelderman (born December 10, 1968 in Neenah, Wisconsin) was a U.S. soccer defender who is currently the head coach for the Milwaukee Panthers men's soccer team.
-Kelderman was a member of the U.S. team at the 1985 FIFA U-16 World Championship.
+Kris Kelderman (born December 10, 1968) is an American soccer coach and former player who is the head coach for the Milwaukee Panthers men's soccer team.
+A defender, he was a member of the U.S. team at the 1985 FIFA U-16 World Championship.
 He played professionally both indoors and out, including four seasons in Major League Soccer and was an assistant coach for D.C.
 United.

 Youth

-Kelderman learned the game from his father, Harry Kelderman, who was the head coach of Neenah High School soccer team, eventually playing for his father at Neenah from 1983 to 1987.
+Kelderman was born in Neenah, Wisconsin.
+He learned the game from his father, Harry Kelderman, who was the head coach of Neenah High School soccer team, eventually playing for his father at Neenah from 1983 to 1987.
 While still in high school, Kelderman was selected for the U.S. U-16 national team which played in the 1985 FIFA U-16 World Championship.
 The U.S. went 1–2 in group play and did not qualify for the second round.
 Kelderman then attended the University of Virginia where he played on the men's soccer team from 1987 to 1990.
 In 1989, Kelderman and his team mates won the NCAA Division I championship.
 He was also a member of the U.S. soccer team at the 1991 World University Games.